Registration

 Repeating a Course

 Students may repeat a course taken at Clark College in order to improve their skills or the course grade.
-All course repeats must comply with the Procedures for Repeating a Course.
+All course repeats must comply with the Repeat Course Rule.

-• The course repeat policy only applies to courses that are taken at Clark College.
+- The course repeat policy applies to courses that are taken at Clark College.

-• A course may be repeated only twice (taken a total of three times) unless otherwise specified in the college catalog.
+- A course may be repeated only twice (defined as two repeats in addition to original enrollment) unless otherwise specified in the college catalog.
 The "W" (Withdraw) grade IS included as a repeated course attempt.

-• Courses must be repeated for a letter grade unless the course is offered only as pass/fail.
+- Courses must be repeated for a letter grade unless the course is offered only as pass/no pass.

-• The course repeat process DOES NOT apply to grade symbols: N or Y.
+- The course repeat process DOES NOT apply to grade symbols N and Y.

 Setting Aside Past Record